 You are developing policy.
 You may decide to complete an economic assessment as part of the policy development process.

-Economic assessment is often used to understand the nature and extent of the problem at the beginning of the policy development cycle.
+Economic assessment is often used to better understand the nature and extent of the problem at the beginning of the policy development cycle.

 Specifically, it is used to better understand how the market, community or the environment is affected by an issue and what supporting evidence is available to justify action.

 Data can be used to outline the size and possible impact of the problem, and to understand the relationship between key variables and any possible correlation and causality.